Sampling Method Assume that the population consists of all studen... | Channels for Pearson+

 Population and Sample

-In statistics, the population refers to the entire group of individuals or instances about whom we are interested in drawing conclusions.
-A sample is a subset of the population selected for analysis.
-The goal is to use the sample to make inferences about the population, though the representativeness of the sample is crucial for valid conclusions.
+In statistics, the population refers to the entire group of individuals or instances about whom we want to draw conclusions, while a sample is a subset of the population that is used to represent the whole.
+In this context, the population is all students in the statistics class, and the sample is the six students selected using the systematic sampling method.

 Recommended video: